 Version 3.22.4 and newer of GNOME Builder includes support for

-Flatpak repositories can't (currently) be put on github in a convenient way.
-As an alternative, you can create a single-file bundle, and put that up on github as a 'release'.
+Flatpak repositories can’t (currently) be put on GitHub in a convenient way.
+As an alternative, you can create a single-file bundle, and put that up on GitHub as a “release.”
 Note that bundles have some drawbacks, compared to a repository.
+Another option you have is to get your app on Flathub which will allow your users to get updates.